JessebotX/bookgen/docs/README.md

 name = "John Doe"
 # About the author
 bio = """
-John Doe is a bestselling author, astrophysicist, astronaut, mathematician, computer scientist, biochemist, psychologist, engineer, clothing designer, and a entrepreneur known for his contributions in adventure sci-fi with his debut work \"The Adventure's of John Doe\".
+John Doe is a bestselling author, astrophysicist, astronaut, mathematician, computer scientist, biochemist, psychologist, engineer, clothing designer, and a entrepreneur known for his contributions in adventure sci-fi with his debut work \"The Adventures of John Doe\".
 """

 # You're able to specify as many ways to donate as you want using [[author.donate]]